Frequently Asked Questions

 What’s the enrollment process?

-We like to meet before we begin lessons so we can get to know each other and make sure this is a good fit for everyone, so please begin by either scheduling a free call or a consultation.
+Please begin by either scheduling a free call or a consultation.
 Once we’ve met, you’ll be invited to begin your first month of lessons with some orientation to get you acquainted with the Suzuki method.
 Then, we’ll place you on the schedule with the right teacher for you and you’ll begin your Suzuki journey!

 Is group class required?